 If a student's IEP indicates that the student must be assessed using OAKS Extended, that student must not have access to OAKS Online.
-Students who have not previously used the OAKS Online system should use the Sample OAKS Online tests to determine if the format of OAKS Online is appropriate for that student before testing begins.
-The Sample OAKS Online tests may also be used as an additional tool to help identify accommodations that might improve a student's access to the OAKS Online system.
+Students who have not previously used the OAKS Online system should use the Sample OAKS Online tests to determine if the format of OAKS Online is STUDENT ACCESS TO appropriate for that student before testing begins.
+The Sample OAKS Online tests may also be used as an additional OAKS ONLINE OR tool to help identify accommodations that might improve a OAKS EXTENDED the district administers an OAKS Online system.
 In cases where the district administers an OAKS Online test to a student whose IEP indicates OAKS Extended, the district must report the impropriety to ODE.
 The student must stop testing in the content area in which the incorrect administration occurred.
 ODE will then determine the most appropriate action, which may include invalidation of one or more tests.